h4de5/docker-godot-3-build-and-run/README.md

 At the moment it is possible to:
 - compile godot v3 from source
 -- for platforms: headless linux server, X11, windows, javascript
-- export your godot game for those plattforms
+- export your godot game for those plattforms **NOPE**
 - run your game from headless godot server within the docker container

 What is not possible right now:
 - export to Android
-- immediately understand how it works by repeatingly reading this help file
+- immediately understand how it works by reading this help file

 What will never be possible:
 - compile to OSX
 - export to any other Apple thing
-- immediately understand how it works by repeatingly reading this help file
+- actually understand how it works by repeatingly reading this help file

 ## Docker basis

-Docker image is based on ubuntu:latest.
+Docker image is based on ubuntu:bionic.
 It installs all packets used for [building and exporting godot binaries](http://docs.godotengine.org/en/3.0/development/compiling/compiling_for_x11.html).

 ## Godot basis